Linen care guide

 Not the best idea.
 Bleach and detergents with optical brighteners tend to weaken the fibers and may cause discoloration.
 If you’re dealing with a stain, please refer to the steps mentioned above.

 Linen naturally gets softer with every wash, and stone washed linen should already be at its maximum softness.
-Fabric softeners (liquid or dryer sheets) can the fibers and coat them reducing their absorbency and moisture-wicking properties.
+Fabric softeners (liquid or dryer sheets) weaken the fibers and coat them reducing their absorbency and moisture-wicking properties.

 Natural fibers like linen will wrinkle, crumple and crease, you just have to accept it.
 However, if you really want an item pressed, use a medium-hot iron on the fabric while it’s still damp or overlay it with a damp towel.